Shading Device Design Optimization

 Design Optimization

-Specifying an equation to force the model to converge on a single solution, the GA balances 3 objectives: material area of the shading device, solar gain, and view access.
+Specifying an equation to force the model to converge on a single solution, the genetic algorithm balances 3 objectives: material area of the shading device, solar gain, and view access.
 This final optimization run explores a very constrained design space, informed by the results of the previous studies.

 Final 3-variable optimization result compared with no shading device and the initial designed facade element.